Systems Plus College Foundation

 Systems Plus College Foundation (SPCF) is a private, non-Sectarian basic and higher education institution in Angeles, Pampanga, Philippines.

 History

-On June 27, 1985 at Santa Isabel Building in Balibago, Angeles, five person came together and formed Systems Plus Inc. (SPI).
+On June 27, 1985 at Santa Isabel Building in Balibago, Angeles, five persons came together and formed Systems Plus Inc. (SPI).
 The primary purpose of forming this organization was to conduct seminars for those who were planning to enter the electronic data processing as programmers, encoders and system analysts.

 Tutorial programs for students and professionals started at the institution on July 7, 1985.
 This date also served as the school's foundation day.

 In subsequent years, Systems Plus Inc. saw increased enrollment.
 In June 1987, the institution started offering associate courses and later on, bachelor's degree and graduate degree programs.

-The growth of the school has been outstanding.
-Recent times has seen it open four campuses in Cubao, Caloocan, San Fernando and in Miranda, Angeles.
+In response to growing enrollment, the institution opened four campuses in Cubao, Caloocan, San Fernando and an extension campus along Miranda Street in Angeles City.

+On Apr 12, 2024, SPCF Team spcF.coMeLex won third place in the third iTHINK Hackathon organized by the ISLA Camp (ICP HUB Philippines), held during the International Conference on Innovation, Technology, and Entrepreneurship (IRCITE) 2024.
+Its Web3 developer participants's Attend.ly introduced the innovative blockchain mobile app that incentivizes student engagement and simplifies attendance management.

 San Fernando Campus

 A few years later, another campus in the San Fernando, Pampanga was opened to accommodate the fast growing student population.